r0zetta/BETA/README.md

 # BETA
 A science fiction novel.
 The first part of a series of novels set in the same universe.

 This book is free.
-Just grab the epub and read it from a device of your choosing.
+Just download the epub and read it from a device of your choosing.

 If you like the book, tell your friends.